mcello23/cypress-amazon/README.md

 > It will always visit the Amazon Spain webpage before a test case

 cy.get('#sp-cc-rejectall-container').click()
-> This one clicks on the `continue without accepting cookies` for better visualiztion of the tests.
+> It will always click on the `continue without accepting cookies` for better visualization of the tests.

-**First test case - Verifies the title of the Webpage**: it('Verifies the title of the Webpage', function() {
+## First test case - Verifies the title of the Webpage
+it('Verifies the title of the Webpage', function() {

 cy.visit('https://www.amazon.es/')